Center offers advice on deadline with COVID-19

 “Remember there is nothing wrong with what you are feeling,” Hess said.
 “Grief can be isolating even under best circumstances.
 You are completely unique in how it impacts you.
 It’s not same as someone else.”

-He says that people must share painful emotions, such as grief, as much as happiness and joy.”
+He says that people much share painful emotions, such as grief, as much as hapiness and joy.”
 To do this, Hess encourage people to find ways to engage others, such as through video chat services.
 People are invited to make a list of friends and family they haven’t talked to in a while and call someone on that list every day.

 “We need to talk more and email and text less,” he said.
-“That phone call or video chat offers a personal connection that email and text don’t provide.”
+“That phone call or video chat offers a personal connect that email and text don’t provide.”

 Don’t try to explain away your feelings.
 “There is no need to explain away your feelings with intellectual thoughts that could make what you’re experiencing more isolating.”